Social Interpretable Reinforcement Learning: Results

-In \Cref{tab:sota}, we compare our results to the state of the art.
-On LunarLander-v2, we observe that SIRL obtains better performance w.r.t. the non-interpretable state of the art, while for InvertedPendulum-v2 (where all methods achieve the same score) and Swimmer-v2 (where non-interpretable models, particularly CEM-RL, perform slightly better) we observe that our approach can be competitive with the state of the art.
-Moreover, it is interesting to note that, in Swimmer-v2, our method outperforms well-known non-interpretable algorithms like PPO and SAC.
-In the remaining three cases, while the performance obtained by SIRL cannot be compared to those of non-interpretable RL methods, it outperforms all the other interpretable RL methods.
+Finally, we compare our results to the state of the art in \Cref{tab:sota}.
+In three cases over six, we observe that SIRL obtains comparable or better performance w.r.t. the non-interpretable state of the art (InvertedPendulum, LunarLander, and Swimmer).
+In the remaining three cases, while the performance obtained by SIRL cannot be compared to those of opaque RL methodologies, it significantly surpasses that of all the other interpretable RL methodologies.
+This confirms that, with SIRL, the interpretable RL field is a step closer to matching non-interpretable RL methodologies.

-Moreover, when considering the number of episodes, SIRL is the most efficient \textit{interpretable} algorithm in $5$ environments over $6$, meaning that not only SIRL achieves better scores than the interpretable alternatives, it also uses fewer episodes to find a solution (in most of the cases).

-Finally, considering the interpretability of the solutions (using as proxy their complexity), we observe that SIRL produces the most interpretable solutions in $4$ cases out of $6$, thus often improving the state of the art also in this direction.

-Overall, SIRL outperforms the other interpretable methods in at least two metrics over three in all the scenarios.
-These results confirm that SIRL represents a step forward in closing the gap with non-interpretable RL methods.